Athletic Code of Conduct

 FOR PARTICIPATION IN INTERSCHOLASTIC ATHLETICS AND EXTRA CURRICULAR ACTIVITIES

-PLEASE SCROLL DOWN TO THE BOTTOM OF THE PAGE TO SUBMIT THE REQUIRED FORM.
-A THANK YOU PAGE WILL POP UP ONCE YOU HAVE SUBMITTED THE FORM.
-IF YOU HAVE ANY QUESTIONS OR CONCERNS PLEASE CALL BETH COLLIGAN AT 716-790-0484 OR EMAIL AT ECOLLIGAN@PORTVILLE.WNYRIC.ORG
+PLEASE SCROLL DOWN TO THE BOTTOM OF THE PAGE TO SUBMIT THE REQUIRED FORMS.
+A THANK YOU PAGE WILL POP UP ONCE YOU HAVE SUBMITTED THE FORMS.
+IF YOU HAVE ANY QUESTIONS OR CONCERNS PLEASE CALL BETH COLLIGAN AT 716-790-0484 OR EMAIL AT ECOLLIGAN@PORTVILLECSD.ORG

 The information included below is an abbreviated version of the entire Extracurricular Code of Conduct.
 A copy, in its entirety is distributed and reviewed with parents and athletes on a yearly basis.All students participating in extracurricular activities fall under this Code.To review a complete version, please contact the High School Office.